Debug live ASP.NET Azure apps using the Snapshot Debugger

 - Set a logpoint

 Install Visual Studio 2017 Enterprise version 15.5 or later.
 If you are updating from a previous Visual Studio 2017 installation, run the Visual Studio Installer and check the Snapshot Debugger component in the ASP.NET and web development workload.

 Open the project you would like to snapshot debug.

-In the Cloud Explorer (select View > Cloud Explorer), right click the Azure App Service your project is deployed to and select Attach Snapshot Debugger to start the Snapshot Debugger.
+In the Cloud Explorer (View > Cloud Explorer), right-click the Azure App Service your project is deployed to and select Attach Snapshot Debugger.

-The first time you select Attach Snapshot Debugger, you are prompted to install the Snapshot Debugger site extension on your Azure App Service.
+The first time you select Attach Snapshot Debugger, you're prompted to install the Snapshot Debugger site extension on your Azure App Service.
 This installation requires a restart of your Azure App Service.